ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 Ensure the Docker image for your application has been built and is stored locally on your machine.

-Now we need to tag the image with the tag provided by ECR, so I can be pushed into the correct repository.
+Now we need to tag the image with the tag provided by ECR, so it can be pushed into the correct repository.

 View the **Push Commands** again, and modify the fourth command provided, ensuring the first tag is the one currently used on your machine: